vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

 ## Link User

-If a user first goes through the payment flow and later wants to log in with Vipps you should link the users to each other.
+If a user first goes through the payment flow and later wants to log in with Vipps, you should link the users to each other.
 After the linking of the users has been done, only one user will appear in Auth0, but with two identities.
 This can be done using [Actions in Auth0](https://auth0.com/docs/customize/actions).
 You can go to _Actions_ -> _Library_ and click on _Build Custom_.
 Then you can create a name, and set the trigger to be _Login / Post Login_.
 Press _Create_ and fill in the code below.

 ```js
 exports.onExecutePostLogin = async (event, api) => {